Ukraine's Holocaust center names Nazi Babi Yar killers

 “Babi Yar is the biggest mass grave of the Holocaust … the most quickly filled mass grave,” said Natan Sharansky, the chairman of the supervisory board of the Babi Yar Holocaust memorial center.

-Presidents Volodymyr Zelenskyy of Ukraine, Isaac Herzog of Israel and Frank-Walter Steinmeier of Germany are to attend a ceremony in Kyiv on Wednesday to remember the victims of the massacre.
+Presidents Volodymyr Zelenskyy of Ukraine, Isaac Herzog of Israel and Frank-Walter Steinmeier of Germany attended a ceremony in Kyiv on Wednesday to remember the victims of the massacre.

-“It is imperative to keep speaking about this horrific event and learn its lessons,” Herzog said before arriving in Ukraine on Tuesday on the first state visit of his presidency.
+“It’s hard to breathe at this place — thousands of children took their last breath here,” Zelenskyy said.
+“It’s hard to stand here — thousands of bullets knocked people down here in Babi Yar.
+The earth was trembling from the convulsions of people who were still alive and trying to get out.”

+Herzog began his speech with a prayer, saying that “eighty years ago there was no one left here to pray.”
+He called for combating anti-Semitism, adding that “people mustn’t forget about what catastrophe their silence could lead to.”

+“For us Germans, there can only be one response: never again!”
+Steinmeier said.

-Zelenskyy, Herzog and Steinmeier are to also inaugurate a memorial center, still under construction, dedicated to the stories of Eastern European Jews who were killed and buried in mass graves during the Holocaust.
+Zelenskyy, Herzog and Steinmeier also inaugurated a memorial center, still under construction, dedicated to the stories of Eastern European Jews who were killed and buried in mass graves during the Holocaust.
 Of the 2.5 million Jews in that region, 1.5 million died in Ukraine alone.

 On Wednesday, the Babi Yar Holocaust memorial center revealed the initial 159 names of hundreds of Nazi troops who took part in the Babi Yar massacre on Sept.
 29-30, 1941, when 33,771 Jews were murdered.